orchardstreet/LOLCODE-IRC-client/README.md

 # LOLCODE-IRC-client
 An IRC client written in an obscure programming language called 'LOLCODE'

-It only continuously reads what's in a channel.
-It doesn't support sending custom messages to channels This is because LOLCODE doesn't officially support multiplexing, non-blocking sockets etc Might fork LOLCODE later to unofficially add multiplexing and/or non-blocking socket support, so that you can send custom messages to channels.
+It only continuously reads and outputs what is sent to it from specified channels.
+It doesn't support sending custom messages to channels
+This is because LOLCODE doesn't officially support multiplexing, non-blocking sockets etc Might fork LOLCODE later to unofficially add multiplexing and/or non-blocking socket support, so that you can send custom messages to channels.